 We played for a while on both pickups, a pair of ceramic humbuckers.
 At first, we tried the bridge humbucker along with our Ibanez Tube Screamer going into our Fender Twin.
 We got a nice growl with attitude, perfect for rock and beyond.
 With the gain dialed a bit back, we got a penetrating tone with nice sustain that can work nicely for blues solos or similar contexts.

 Moving on to the neck pickup, we got a warmer tone that can take distortion well and also sound nice while clean.
-This makes the Squier Affinity Tele Deluxe a good instrument for beginners looking for an affordable choice that delivers good tone and playability.
+This makes the Squier Affinity Tele Deluxe a great instrument for beginners looking for an affordable choice that delivers great tone and playability – you can see why it made our list of the best guitars on the market today.

 A top-notch Tele for true professionals.